TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 to reduced echelon form in three steps:

-*Step 1*: use the pivot in the third row to create zeros above it.
+1. Use the pivot in the third row to create zeros above it.

-*Step 2*: use the pivot in the second row to create a zero above it.
+2. use the pivot in the second row to create a zero above it.

-*Step 3*: scale all rows.
+3. scale all rows.

 $$
 \left(\begin{array}{rrrrr}3 & 2 &1 &6&-2\\0 & 2 & -2 &-3 & 1\\0 & 0 & 0 &3 & 2